 If you are interested in a laboratory or research group traineeship or wish to work on your thesis at the University of Helsinki, the best way to find a placement is to contact interesting units directly.

 You can search for teaching and studies available at the University of Helsinki through the Course pages or WebOodi.

-The Faculties at the University of Helsinki consider every exchange application individually and make the admission decision on the basis of the fully completed application form and enclosures.
+The Faculties at the University of Helsinki consider every exchange/visiting student application individually and make the admission decision on the basis of the fully completed application form and enclosures.